vuongvu1/react-easy-localization/README.md

 ## API

 - LocaleProvider - use React Context to provide localization values
-- useLocale() - a React Hooks to get localization values
+- useLocale - a React Hooks that provides localization values
-- withLocale(Component) - a React HOC to get localization values
+- withLocale - a React HOC that provides localization values

 ### Localization values

-- `i18n`: all localized texts
+- `i18n`: contains all localized texts
-- `languageCode`: the current selected language code
+- `languageCode`: current selected language code
-- `changeLanguage`: a function to change the language
+- `changeLanguage`: use this function to change the language

 ### Input